hageyahhoo/Agile2020/Agile2020.md

 #### 2. LEARNING SESSION
 For proceeding our onboarding smoothly, I decided to utilize the idea of "Learning Session".
 Learning Session is a way of study sessions during business hours taught by Chris Lucian at [Agile2017](https://www.agilealliance.org/wp-content/uploads/2017/02/GrowingTheMob.pdf).

-⭐️概要
+Here are basic rules.
 We have been holding Learning Session basically for 30 to 60 minutes everyday during business hours as a work.

-We can choose anything we need to learn for our daily work.
-Anyone can speak, make presentations with lightweight manner (説明資料は、必要ならば作るという程度)
+We can choose any topics we assume it's necessary for our daily work.
+Anyone can speak and facilitate it with Mob Programming way.
+With a fun, without criticism.
-Use practical ones
-Never do muri!
-Have a fun!/with fun

-メイン発表者は誰でもOK
-極力lightweightに行う
-    説明資料は、必要ならば作るという程度
-極力「実物」（実業務・ツール）に触れるようにする
-無理はせず、できる範囲で試す
-    忙しい時期に、無理して時間を割くようなことはしない
-    テーマが見つからない日はスキップする
-    実施することを目的とするのではなく、あくまで仕事に役立つ知識・スキルを無理なく得ることを目的とする
-批判は避け、良い点を褒めることを心がける（続けるモチベーションにつながる）

 ⭐️やったこと
 Throught a series of Learning Sessions, we learned tools, programming techniques, and so on.
-- Learn tools, programmings
 Karate (set up, write, run)
 Demonstrate the implementing tools to get feedbacks quickly How to set up Ayaperf